programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 **The code for this lesson can be found [here.](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy.ipynb)**

 The lesson code accompaniying this lesson is accessible as a Jupyter Notebook customized to run in Google Colaboratory.
 Jupyter Notebooks are browser-based, interactive computing environment for Python.
 Colaboratory is a Google platform which allows you to run a cloud-hosted Jupyter Notebook, with additional built-in features.
-If you're new to coding, aren't working with sensitive data, and aren't running processes with [slow runtime](https://perma.cc/H956-VUBQ), Google Colab may be the best option for you.
+If you're new to coding and aren't working with sensitive data, Google Colab may be the best option for you.
 [There is a brief Colab tutorial from Google available for beginners.](https://colab.research.google.com/)

 You can also download [the lesson code](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy.ipynb) and run it on your local machine.
 The practical steps for running the code locally are the same except when it comes to installing packages and retrieving and downloading files.
 These divergences are marked in the notebook.
 Quinn Dombrowski, Tassie Gniady, and David Kloster's lesson [Introduction to Jupyter Notebooks](/en/lessons/jupyter-notebooks) cover the necessary background for setting up and using a Jupyter Notebook with Anaconda.